Press release -

 Healthy cynicism is the best defence

-"The con artists will keep innovating," warns Andrew Cooper, CEO of ECC.
+"The con artists will keep innovating," warns Andrew Cooper, CEO of European Consumer Claims.
 "However many new variations we advise people of, new scams will always appear.
 The thing to keep in mind is that no real organisation will mind if you take the time to investigate them.

 "Never hand over money unless you have had the organisation checked out by a reputable authority.
 No matter how convincing the man or woman on the telephone sounds."